ong8181/rice-ecolnet-2019/README.md

 ## Step 2.
 Summary of rice growth data in 2019
 - `02_2019_Rice/`: Codes for summarizing and visualizing rice growth in 2019<br>

 ## Step 3.
-Sequence data processing of environmental DNA data in 2019
+Processing of environmental DNA sequence data in 2019
 - `03_2019_eDNA/`: Codes for sequence data processing of quantitative environmental DNA data in 2019<br>

 ## Step 4.
 Detection of differentially expressed genes in rice in 2019